Do you want your organisation to appeal to a wider audience?

 Implementing disability inclusion and shared learnings

 Participants will share their progress, learnings, and challenges with implementing disability-inclusive organisational change.
-David Baldwin, Producer for Cinema & Screen at MAC will present its Expanding the Frame project and their journey with embedding disability inclusion, alongside other case studies from across the sector.
+David Baldwin, Producer for Cinema & Screen at MAC will present its Expanding the Frame project and their journey with embedding disability inclusion, alongside a case study from Birmingham Hippodrome.
 There will be break-out sessions where individual plans can be discussed, and learnings shared amongst course participants.

 Speakers